LSX-UniWue/recsys-22-user-attributes-recommender/docs/dataset/indices.md

 where `[]` denotes the target item

 ### Data Set File Scheme
-In order to use both Leave one out and Next Item recommendation tasks for training on a data setthe following files have to be stored/created under \<directory-basepath\>.
+In order to use both Leave one out and Next Item recommendation tasks for training on a data set the following files have to be stored/created under \<directory-basepath\>.

 \<prefix\>.csv - The original data file containing the raw data.